phenoscape/charaparser-unsupervised/README.md

     Discover with parameter "start"

 * discover
-** with parameter "start"
+	with parameter "start"

+	For each sentence whose status is "start" and tag is not "ignore" and "null",

 	At the every beginning, only those sentence whose first word is a p, could have a tag of "start", see populateSentece section.

+	* Build pattern from the lead words of the sentence
+	* Find those sentences which match to this pattern For each of those sentences,
+		* do rule based learn, all the way to the point where no further new knowledge can be learned.
+Then stop.

+* discover
-* Bootstrapping rules
+	Bootstrapping rules
 	Discover with parameter "normal"
+	Same to the previous step, except that the parameter is "normal" instead of "start".